Vistani: Legacy

 The Vistani people were "described as superstitious" and had "abilities to curse and hypnotize players or cast spells like Evil Eye".
-They were also originally stereotyped "as 'uncivilized' and heavy drinkers", however, this portrayal was removed in adventure module Curse of Strahd Revamped (2020).
+They were also originally stereotyped "as 'uncivilized' and heavy drinkers", however, this portrayal was removed in the 2020 Curse of Strahd Revamped adventure module.
 As part of the retcon in Van Richten's Guide to Ravenloft (2021), the Vistani people are no longer considered superstitious but instead focused on their traditional practices and their abilities are grounded in the forms of magic found in Dungeons & Dragons.

 Wizards of the Coast stated that in the 5th edition adventure Curse of Strahd, "the adventure includes the latest errata and a revised depiction of the Vistani" who are based on stereotypes about the Romani people.
 In 2020, Wizards of the Coast announced that "in the editorial process for Strahd’s reprint, as well as two upcoming products, Wizards worked with a Romani consultant to present the Vistani without using reductive tropes".
 On Curse of Strahd Revamped, Jon Ryan, for IGN, wrote "the updates to the adventure itself mostly consist of previously-published amendments to the book, such as tweaks to an additional character option or corrections of printing errors, but the most notable updates are to some items that were deemed insensitive or offensive after the original publishing [...].
 It's worth noting that the book's illustrations of the Vistani still evoke Romani culture, and some players may still associate certain abilities [...] with outdated cultural stereotypes".
 Julie Muncy, for Io9, criticized the "granular changes" to the Vistani people as not very extensive and that "while there's a real opportunity here to do better work—the aforementioned diversity pledge also mentioned future works that will feature the Vistani people and aim to complicate their depictions—starting that work with a fancy collector's edition feels less like a promise to do better and more like a victory lap".
 Muncy highlighted that the errata and the Revamped edition "sought to undo some of the harmful stereotyping of the Vistani people, along with revising the book's approach to a specific character's disability to avoid ableist stereotypes. [...]
 While modifications do fix things like the stereotyping of the Vistani people as 'uncivilized' and heavy drinkers, the module still gives the Vistani abilities [...], along with unrevised art that heavily conjures stereotyped imagery of the Romani, leans into tropes that suggest the Romani have mystical, dangerous powers, tropes that have been used in the past to target Romani for persecution".